Skip navigation

 Action Support

-As soon as they begin interacting with colleges and universities, first-gen students must navigate systems, processes, and language they are unfamiliar with.
+As soon as they begin interacting with college and universities, first-gen students struggle to navigate complex university terminology.
 Higher education terminology can be confusing, complicating task completion and reinforcing questions about belonging that often hinder first-generation students’ transition.

 • “”